-Answer: Alvin Plantinga is a philosopher at the University of Notre Dame.
+Alvin Plantinga, born in 1932, is a philosopher and has been a professor at both Calvin University and the University of Notre Dame.
 He is credited with formulating the most robust and well-respected response to the “logical problem of evil.”
 This response is known as the free will defense.
 The logical problem of evil claims that the existence of evil is absolutely incompatible with the existence of God.
 To defeat such an attack, it is only necessary to show that it is logically possible for evil to exist, even if God exists.
 As acknowledged by the overwhelming majority of scholars—atheist or otherwise—Plantinga’s free will defense accomplishes this goal.
 While this does not eliminate all forms of the problem of evil, Plantinga’s defense drastically alters its potency.

 The logical problem of evil claims that, given the existence of an all-powerful, all-loving God, the existence of evil is impossible.
 Expressed in various ways, this is perhaps the most commonly used technique in attempts to “prove” that God does not exist.
 A prominent and recent example of this faulty reasoning comes from the comic book supervillain Lex Luthor: